Immediately Dangerous To Life Or Health

 It's not just confined spaces

 Tank cleaning.
 Sewer maintenance.
-Which means silo entry.
-Even so, sure.
+Silo entry.
+Sure.
 But also: chemical releases.
-Here's the thing — firefighting overhaul.
-Because of that, hazmat response.
-Trench work near leaking lines.
-Because of that, anywhere oxygen drops below 19.
+Firefighting overhaul.
+And hazmat response.
+Even so, trench work near leaking lines.
+Even so, anywhere oxygen drops below 19.
 5% or a toxic contaminant spikes — you're in IDLH territory.

 How IDLH Values Are Determined